 I’m sure there are many more.
 Just do a web search for “free web hosting” and avoid the results that are nothing more than ads.

 If you choose a free web hosting provider, keep a backup of everything.
 That’s mainly the text and the images you upload.
-I know a few people who lost everything when their websites were shut down by Blogger.
+I know a few people who lost everything when Blogger shut down their websites.

 I won’t use free web hosting for a website I care about.
 With inexpensive web hosting, other than shared and managed hosting, I’m always in control of everything.